-License, royalty and milestones expense was consistent at \$12,000 during the three months ended December 31, 2013 and \$23,000 during the current period.
-The expense in both periods pertains to small monthly royalty expenses.
-This category also can include milestone payments which can vary from period to period depending on the nature of our various license agreements, and the timing of reaching various development milestones requiring payment.
+License, royalty and milestones expense was unchanged from the three months ended June 30, 2014 to the current period.
+The expense increased by \$1,015,000 from \$32,000 during the nine months ended June 30, 2014 to \$1,047,000 during the current period.
+This category can include milestone payments which can vary from period to period depending on the nature of our various license agreements, and the timing of reaching various development milestones requiring payment.
+During the nine months ended June 30, 2015, we achieved a milestone by initiating a phase 1 clinical trial with ARC-AAT that required a \$1 million payment.